Tiling Triangles with $2\pi/3$ Angles: Introduction

 For the rest of our paper, we assume that we have \emph{incommensurable angles} (that is, we do not have commensurable angles).
 The remaining cases take a finite number of forms (see \cite{beeson-seven}), each obeying some linear equation involving $\pi$.
 For each of these, the angles of the tiled triangle are also constrained.
 See Figure~\ref{fig:beeson-incommensurable} for a list.

-Very little is known in general about the incommensurable angles cases: \begin{enumerate} \item Herdt (communicated through works of Beeson) has some specific constructions for the equilateral and isosceles triangles; they contain the least known $N$ for those cases with $R$ having an angle of $2\pi/3$. \item Beeson proved that no prime $N$ is possible in many of the cases (see \cite{beeson-seven}, \cite{beeson-equilateral}, \cite{beeson-isosceles}, \cite{beeson-triangletiling3}), sometimes ruling out bigger families of $N$ such as squarefree numbers.
+Very little is known in general about the incommensurable angles cases: \begin{enumerate} \item Herdt (communicated through works of Beeson) has some specific constructions for the equilateral and isosceles triangles; they contain the smallest known\footnote{Our constructions in this paper independently reproduce Herdt's constructions, although we note that Herdt's constructions remain the smallest $N$ in their respective families.} $N$ for those cases with $R$ having an angle of $2\pi/3$, and one with an angle of $\pi/3$. \item Beeson proved that $N=7$ is impossible \cite{beeson-seven} and no prime $N$ is possible in many of the cases (see \cite{beeson-seven}, \cite{beeson-equilateral}, \cite{beeson-isosceles}, \cite{beeson-triangletiling3}), sometimes ruling out bigger families of $N$ such as squarefree numbers.
 For the case when one of the angles of $R$ is $2\pi/3$ and $T$ is isosceles, Beeson \cite{beeson-isosceles} gives a lower bound of $2736$ for potential $N$. \item Laczkovich \cite{laczkovich2020rational} related possible $N$ for equilateral triangles to rationality of points on an elliptic curve. \end{enumerate}

 In our work, we focus on the $\gamma = 2\pi/3$ case, which appears the most frequently ($6$ times) as subcases of Figure~\ref{fig:beeson-incommensurable}, and the closely related $\pi/3$ case.
 Our main contribution is proving the existence of $N$ for a large family of tilings for the incommensurable angles cases involving $2\pi/3$.
-To the best of our knowledge, this is the first known construction for $4$ of those $6$ cases.
+This seems to be the first known construction for $3$ of those $6$ cases\footnote{In \cite{laczkovich1995tilings}, which applied to tilings by similar instead of congruent tiles, Laczkovich outlined how constructions would exist, but did not concretize them.}.
 We also conjecture that this construction solves the question of what $(N,T,R)$ are possible (when $R$ satisfies our conditions) for sufficiently big $N$; we prove our conjecture under certain assumptions for $T$ being an equilateral triangle.

 In Section~\ref{sec:prelims} we give preliminary knowledge and assumptions, including our main tool \emph{ideal trapezoids}.
 In Section~\ref{sec:equilateral} we give our main construction and result in Theorem~\ref{thm:equilateral-construction-1}.
 In Section~\ref{sec:construction} we show how our construction can be used to produce families of tilings for all the incommensurable-angles cases is Figure~\ref{fig:beeson-incommensurable}.
 We end with some remarks in Section~\ref{sec:conclusion}.